ELLIEAI7/Cliniscribe/desktop-app/USER_GUIDE.md

 - "Processing your lecture..." message
 - Bouncing dots animation

-**💡 Tip:** You can minimize CliniScribe and study other material while it processes!
+**💡 Tip:** You can minimize CogniScribe and study other material while it processes!

 ### Step 4: Get Your Study Notes